treeverse/lakeFS/docs/branching/recommendations.md

 ### Keeping experiment branches up to date
 {: .no_toc }

-While snapshot isolation is a desired attribute, and ensures data doesn't change under our feet, we sometime want to explictily ask to see more up to date data in our branch.
+While snapshot isolation is a desired attribute, and ensures data doesn't change under our feet, we sometime want to explicitly ask to see more up to date data in our branch.

 In lakeFS this is done by merging in the opposite direction - from the main branch into our experiment branch: